Collection Service of Nevada CSN Collection Complaints?

 The BBB has closed 5 complaints against Collection Service of Nevada in the past three years, none of them in the past 12 months.
 Complaints are split between those alleging problems with billing and collections and those alleging problems with customer service.
 Since May 2015, the Consumer Financial Protection Bureau (CFPB) has closed 8 complaints against CSN.
 Justia lists at least 7 cases of civil litigation involving Collection Service of Nevada.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Collection Service of Nevada would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases against Collection Service of Nevada, Inc.